paladin-t/my_basic/README.md

 * Retrieve at least `core` and `shell` folders for minimum build
 * Setup your compile toolchain configuration
 * Use your compiler to compile `core/my_basic.c` and `shell/main.c`, including `core/my_basic.h` is required for both source files, then link up your own executable

+The standalone interpreter supports three modes.

+* Execute the binary directly without arguments to interactive with MY-BASIC
+* Pass a file path to the binary to load and run that script file
+* Pass an argument `-e` and an expression to evaluate and print it, eg. `-e "2 * (3 + 4)"`

 ### Combine with exist projects